I’ve been seeing these memes on Instagram and they need to stop.

 The last thing may be the most controversial – if getting into the rhythm of going to the gym is difficult, maybe it isn’t for you.

 *freeze frame* Did Ray really say that?

 Yes.
 But please note, I didn’t say to stop exercising.
 Commercial gyms are not the only place you can go to work out.
 Some people do better with more specialized studios that focus on specific classes.
 Try spin, HIIT, pilates, yoga, boxing, Crossfit, or anything else.
 These studios have more structure, more personal instruction, and a feeling of community.

 Other people find the flexibility of working out at home.
 With the rise of streaming classes (like Daily Burn and Beachbody on Demand) it’s easier than ever to get a wide library of at-home videos.

 However you plan on getting your exercise in this year, make sure you make it enjoyable.
 Enjoying your exercise is the best way to make your new fitness routine stick.

-What worked for you in 2018?
+What worked for you this year?
 What didn’t?
-What are your plans for 2019?
+What are your plans for next year?
 Let me know in the comments!